-Full Term Course Subterm Course Dropping a Before 5:00 p.m.
+Full Term Course Session Course Dropping a Before 5:00 p.m.
 EST on the Before 5:00 p.m.
-EST on the Course first Friday after courses begin Wednesday after courses begin
+EST on the first Course second Wednesday after courses Friday after courses begin begin

 Administrative Removal from a Course.
 It is the responsibility of the student to drop a course in which they decide not to participate.
-Further, online students enrolled in a 7-week subterm course must log into the course and participate in an academically related activity in the course within the first 3 days.
-However, if a student does not attend or fails to participate in an academically related activity in their subterm courses, the professor reports via enrollment verification to the Office of the Registrar and the staff removes the student from the course.
+Further, online students enrolled in a 7-week session course must log into the course and participate in an academically related activity in the course within the first 3 days.
+However, if a student does not attend or fails to participate in an academically related activity in their session courses, the professor reports via enrollment verification to the Office of the Registrar and the staff removes the student from the course.
 The student is financially responsible.

-Full Term Course Subterm Course Administrative If reported before 5:00 p.m.
+Full Term Course Session Course Administrative If reported before 5:00 p.m.
 EST If reported before 5:00 p.m.
 EST on Drop from a on the first Friday after courses the Wednesday after courses begin Course begin